Solution Description

 4. Migration and Deployment Considerations

-Includes decisions related to rolling out the solution:
+Decisions related to rolling out the solution:

-- What is needed to migrate to the new solution and how and by whom the migration will be performed?
+- What is needed to migrate to the new solution, and how and by whom will the migration be performed?